How to Handle On-Chain Events

 - Game over

 Create Two Accounts - deploy the smart contract to any network that is supported by Tenderly.
 The most convenient way to do this is with Remix and the Metamask wallet plugin.
 You need two accounts that have a positive Ether balance.
 These accounts will represent the two players.
-For the purpose of this tutorial we will use Ropsten.
-If you plan to follow along with this tutorial, you can use the Ropsten faucet to add Ether to the accounts.
+For the purpose of this tutorial we will use Sepolia.
+If you plan to follow along with this tutorial, you can use the Sepolia faucet to add Ether to the accounts.

 Compile the contract - use the Remix IDE to compile the smart contract.
 Create a new contract file and add the code found here.